srikanth-mokkapati/modern-pluto/src/pages/posts/why-podcasts.md

 date: '2021-03-06'
 thumb_img_alt: why-podcasts-image
 content_img_alt: why-podcasts-image
+excerpt: >-
-excerpt: 'Podcasts are Audio form Content gaining a steady traction.
-If '
+  Podcasts are Audio form Content gaining a steady traction.
+If you are not checking one, Read to find out, Why you need to check
 seo:
   title: ''
   description: ''